ava-labs/avalanche-docs/docs/learn/avalanche/avalanche-consensus.md

 It's not safe for nodes to just ask, "Do you prefer this block?" when they query validators.
-In Ava Labs' implementation, during a query a node asks, "Given that this block exists, which of these blocks do you prefer?"
+In Ava Labs' implementation, during a query a node asks, "Given that this block exists, which block do you prefer?"
 Instead of getting back a binary yes/no, the node receives the other node's preferred block.

 Nodes don't only query upon hearing of a new block; they repeatedly query other nodes until there are